Rhosinjay-cyb/Azure-Firewall/README.md

 ## Findings and Recommendations

 The implementation of Azure Firewall to restrict outbound web access and control inbound RDP via DNAT was succesful as shown in the result section.
 However, it was observed that the web pages load partially.
 Meaning, some of its dependencies has been blocked by the firewall.
-Hence, this challenge needs to solved to make this security solution suitable for production standard.
-Other areas of concern for stronger security include restricting source IPs in the firewall policies, enabling diagnostic settings of the firewall to detect suspicious traffic and ideally replacing public RDP exposure with Azure Bastion to minimize attack surface.
+Hence, this drawback needs to resolved to make this security solution suitable for production standard.
+Other areas of concern to enable stronger security include restricting source IPs in the firewall policies, enabling diagnostic settings of the firewall to detect suspicious traffic and replacing public RDP exposure with Azure Bastion to minimize attack surface.

 ## Implementation of Recommendations

-**1.** Starting with the investigation of the partial loading of web pages.
+**1.** Starting with analysing the partial loading of web pages.
 The task was to identify the FQDN of the dependencies which the firewall blocked access to.
 Two different methods were used in identifying the FQDNs.
 The first method was to use the DevTools of the web browser where the web page is being accessed and the other method is the analysis of firewall logs.

 The DevTools was launched by pressing the F12 key on the keyboard while on the affected web page.
-In the DevTools environment, the dropped FQDNs could be identified from the networks tab.
+In the DevTools environment, the dropped FQDNs could be identified from the networks tab after reloading the web page.

 ![image](EVI21.png)

-Before the firewall logs could be accessed, the diagnostics settings of the firewall was enabled from the monitoring blade of the firewall by simply forwarding the firewall logs to a log analytics workspace (Project-workspace) which had been created earlier.
+Before the firewall logs could be accessed, the diagnostics settings of the firewall was enabled from the monitoring blade of the firewall and the firewall logs were forwarded to a log analytics workspace (Project-workspace) which was created earlier.

 ![image](FW2LAW.PNG)